chesles/remindme/users/readme.md

   - underscore
   - rsnbl (included as submodule)

-Use `npm install underscore connect mongodb` inside of the users directory (i.e. this one) to get these.
+Use `npm install underscore connect mongodb step` inside of the users directory (i.e. this one) to get these.
 To get the `rsnbl` submodule to install, run `git submodule init` and then `git submodule update`, and it should check out the right version for you into the right place.

 # running it